acchampion/TicTacToeNew/README.md

 Tic-Tac-Toe for Android
 =======================

 Play Tic-Tac-Toe on your Android smartphone!
 This app also demonstrates how to use various Android programming techniques.
 It's the main reference for the course:
 [CSE 5236: Mobile Application Development](http://web.cse.ohio-state.edu/~champion/5236).

+**Caveat:** The maps part of the app won't work unless you get your own [Mapbox][https://www.mapbox.com] token.

 License
 =======